 ATRT1 Recommendation 11

 The Board and the GAC should work together to have the GAC advice provided and considered on a more timely basis.
 The Board, acting through the GAC-Board joint working group, should establish by March 2011 a formal, documented process by which the Board responds to GAC advice.
 This process should set forth how and when the Board will inform the GAC, on a timely basis, whether it agrees or disagrees with the advice and will specify what details the Board will provide to the GAC in circumstances where it disagrees with the advice.
-This process should also set forth the procedures by which the GAC and the Board will then “try in good faith and in a timely efficient manner, to find a mutually acceptable solution.”
+This process should also set forth the procedures by which the GAC and the Board will then “try in good faith and in a timely efficient manner to find a mutually acceptable solution.”
 This process must take into account the fact that the GAC meets face-to-face only three times a year and should consider establishing other mechanisms by which the Board and the GAC can satisfy the Bylaw provisions relating to GAC advice.

 ATRT1 Recommendation 12